DistrictDataLabs/yellowbrick/docs/evaluation.rst

 1. Fork the Yellowbrick repository
 2. Under the ``examples`` directory, create a directory named with your GitHub username
-3. Create the notebook in examples/USERNAME/testing.ipynb
+3. Create a notebook named ``testing``, i.e. examples/USERNAME/testing.ipynb

 Alternatively, you could just send us a notebook via Gist or your own repository.
 However, if you fork Yellowbrick, you can initiate a pull